Skincare

 The cosmetic applications of mugwort were also mentioned in the Polish herbaria from the Renaissance period, which drew on the writings of ancient and medieval plant experts.

 In the early 19th century, J.B.
 Trommsdorf, a German pharmacist and professor, mentioned Mugwort in a cosmetic context.
-He published a book called “Kallopistria, oder die Kunst der Toilette für die elegante Welt”, which contained the first monographs on Artemisia absinthium (a species of mugwort) with regard to their cosmetic use.
+He published a book called “Kallopistria, oder die Kunst der Toilette für die elegante Welt”, which contained the first monographs on Artemisia absinthium (a species of mugwort) about their cosmetic use.
 He recommended mugwort leaves for perfume production and tarragon vinegar as raw materials for cosmetic products.

 Health Benefits